MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 **Question**: How does this requirement impact the Microsoft 365 admin center?

 **Answer**: Mandatory MFA will roll out to the Microsoft 365 admin center starting early in 2025.
-Learn more about the mandatory MFA requirement for the Microsoft 365 admin center on the blog post [here](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-will-require-mfa-to-access-the-microsoft-365-admin/ba-p/4232568).
+Learn more about the mandatory MFA requirement for the Microsoft 365 admin center on the blog post [Announcing mandatory multifactor authentication for the Microsoft 365 admin center](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-will-require-mfa-to-access-the-microsoft-365-admin/ba-p/4232568).

 **Question**: Is MFA mandatory for all users or only administrators?